-Pax is a well-known name in the vaping scene thanks to its well-known dry herb vaporizers.
+Pax is a well-known name in the dry herb vaping scene thanks to its well-known dry herb vaporizers.
 The Pax 2 was perhaps one of the most successful vaporizer back in 2015 when it first released and stayed strong thanks to its robust design, competitive price and versatility.
 For people that wanted to enjoy dry herb vaporizing, there was really no other choice.
+However, with more manufacturers coming into the dry herb market there is more competition for dedicated herb devices, the Mig Vapor Torpedo for example at half the price of a PAX 3 certainly packs a punch.
 If you wanted versatility though, dry herb, e liquid and wax then the Pro 3 and Pro 7 are more than just competitors.

 It’s been a few years and Pax has finally released the Pax 3, the successor to the ever-famous Pax 2 dry herb vaporizer, but how does it compare to its older brother?

 The Pax 3 kit comes with exactly all the things that you’d expect.
 It comes with the vaporizer itself, the concentrates insert, a charging cable with a dock, maintenance kit, multi-tool, mouthpieces, oven lids, replacement screens and a replacement O-ring for the concentrates.
 Pax understand that their products are premium purchases, hence why they include everything you need in the box.
 With replacement mouthpieces, screens and a replacement O-ring, it’s an all-in-one purchase.
 A device-only version is available if you don’t want to purchase all the extra accessories.

 The Pax 3 comes in various colours to suit your style.
 It has a 10-year limited warranty which will give you the peace of mind you need to invest in their products.
 You can get roughly 8-10 sessions per charge thanks to the upgraded 3500 mAh battery, up from 3000 mAh on the Pax 2.